Collecting heap usage statistics

 in use bytes = 16

 The functions above are declared and defined in the files arm\src\lib\dlib\heap\dlmalloc.c and arm\src\lib\dlib\heap\dlmalloc_stat.c.
-For IAR Embedded Workbench for ARM versions earlier than 8.10, these files can be found in the arm\src\lib folder instead.

 To be able to call these functions, use the header file mallocstats.h that you can download here.
-The zip file also contains an example file main_test.c that shows how to use the function calls.
+(The zip file also contains an example file main_test.c that shows how to use the function calls.)

-Maximum heap usage
+About maximum heap usage

 The following text is from the article Mastering stack and heap for system reliability, under the heading How to set the heap size.